 Moving forward, the Office of Academic Affairs will work with the task force and other stakeholders to curate and aggregate content that highlights best practices for promoting academic integrity in remote learning.
 In the meantime, in evaluating options for your colleges, you may want to consider Baruch College's Center for Teaching & Learning: Spring 2020.
-Other resources, in addition to those already available through your own CETLs, include: Rutgers School of Arts and Sciences Office of Undergraduate Education; Bloomington; Cornell University's Center for Teaching Innovation and, UC Berkeley's Center for Teaching & Learning.
+Other resources, in addition to those already available through your own CETLs, include: Rutgers School of Arts and Sciences Office of Undergraduate Education; Center for Innovative Teaching and Learning at the University of Illinois Bloomington; Cornell University's Center for Teaching Innovation and, UC Berkeley's Center for Teaching & Learning.